top of page

 How To Make Red Oak Look Like White Oak

-With white oak being so popular these days, it has almost quickly become one of the most expensive hardwoods in America.
+With white oak being so popular these days, it has quickly become one of the most expensive hardwoods in America.
 While switching to maple or cherry could be a money-saving option, using red oak will achieve the exact same beautiful grain pattern as white oak.
 We just need a special stain to mute the orange and pink, and create that soft white oak finish we've all fallen in love with.

 (Design and photo credit Studio McGee)